 - Going into a crosswalk without given notice by the crossing signal.

 Have you or a loved one been involved in a pedestrian accident?

 Responsibility can be shared by both the driver and the pedestrian.
 It can be quite a challenging endeavor to build a strong case to show who was at fault and who can legally seek compensation for their injuries.
 When the stakes are high it is important to have an experienced injury attorney on your side.
 This can include accident reconstruction and working with experts to determine the circumstances that lead to the accident.
-If you or a loved one has been injured and believe it was due to the negligence of another, you may have legal options.
+If you or a loved one has been injured and believes it was due to the negligence of another, you may have legal options.
 Call our office at (801) 590-3275 or use the contact page to speak with a legal professional or schedule a consultation.

 The information provided on this website is for informational purposes only.
 This website contains general information relating to areas of law familiar to our firm.
 The information should not be construed as legal advice or other professional advice.
 You should not rely on the contents of this website as such.
 Participation on this website does not create any kind of attorney-client relationship.
 If you need legal advice or representation, please contact my office, and I would be pleased to discuss your case with you and see if my firm can help.